-The best time to prepare for an accident or emergency is before you need help, in the hope that you never actually need to use your emergency contacts, plans, or kits.
+The best time to prepare for an accident or emergency is when everything is good.
+No pressure, no stress.
+We hope that you never actually need to use your emergency contacts, plans, or kits, but it’s comforting knowing they’re ready and waiting if needed.
 As a lesson learned on one of our recent walks (thankfully not serious), consider carrying emergency contacts during dog walks.
-It can give you peace of mind that you or a good Samaritan have quick access to key contacts if ever needed.
+It can give you peace of mind that you or a good Samaritan have quick access to emergency contacts if ever needed.

 Humphrey's Hurt Paw

-Not long ago, Humphrey injured a paw on something sharp during a walk.
-I wasn’t carrying my mobile phone and I didn’t know any of my emergency contact numbers* to make a call despite kind offers of phones from passers-by.
-With two big dogs, asking to catch a lift from a stranger wasn’t an option even if I was willing to take a leap of trust.
-I certainly couldn’t carry Humphrey all the way home in my arms (although I certainly wanted to).
-We slowly and carefully made our way home through the softest route possible.
+Not long ago, Humphrey injured a paw during a walk.
+I wasn’t carrying my mobile phone and I didn’t know my emergency contact numbers by memory to make a call, despite kind offers of phones from passers-by.
+With two big dogs, asking a stranger for a life wasn’t an option even if I was willing to take a leap of trust.
+I certainly couldn’t carry Humphrey all the way home in my arms, although I sure wanted to.
+We slowly and carefully made our way home on the softest route possible.
 Poor little hurting Humphrey.
 I felt like I had failed him completely.

 Fortunately, it wasn’t a serious injury.
-Walking home was safe and he healed with a little rest and TLC, but the event raised a serious concern.
-What would happen in a significant injury or emergency?
+Walking home was safe, and he healed with a little rest and TLC.
+But the event raised a serious concern.
+What would happen if it was a significant injury or emergency?
 How many of us are guilty of not knowing phone numbers by heart these days?
-Even if I did memorise a few numbers (let’s be honest, it’s never gonna happen), what if I was the one injured instead and unable to communicate?
+Even if I did memorise a few phone numbers (let’s be honest, it’s never gonna happen), what if I was injured and unable to communicate?
 I needed a better approach to carrying emergency contacts.

 Carrying Emergency Contacts on Dog Walks